 Jeannie joined RCO in 2019 as the program coordinator in the Governor’s Salmon Recovery Office.
 She is responsible for managing the lead entity program.
 Early in her career, Jeannie was a Stream Team coordinator in Pierce County and the regional fisheries enhancement group coordinator for the Department of Fish and Wildlife.
-She worked for 14 years at the Department of Natural Resources, where she served as a fire specialist, training manager, and operations manager for the agency’s fire operations; the emergency preparedness coordinator; and a training coordinator for forest practices and fire prevention and communications.
+She worked for fourteen years at the Department of Natural Resources, where she served as a fire specialist, training manager, and operations manager for the agency’s fire operations; the emergency preparedness coordinator; and a training coordinator for forest practices and fire prevention and communications.
 Jeannie has bachelor of arts degree in zoology from the University of Washington.

 Eli joined RCO in August 2022 as the policy specialist for the Governor’s Salmon Recovery Office.
 He coordinates statewide salmon recovery policies with regional salmon recovery plans, forms and maintains strategic partnerships, and publicly communicates progress on salmon and orca recovery.
 Previously, he worked with the Cowlitz Indian Tribe where he was most recently the interim deputy director of the Natural Resources Department.
 He holds degrees in speech communication and natural resource management.
 He’s happiest on a boat, mountain, or beach or when he’s gathering wild food for his family.

 Beth is the statewide grants manager for the No Child Left Inside and Outdoor Learning Grants programs.
 She has a bachelor's degree in conservation biology and a minor in environmental education from Prescott College in Arizona and a master's degree in land planning and design from the Conway School in Massachusetts.
-Some of her past professional experience has included running a small business, environmental consulting, landscape design, volunteer coordination, wildlife rehabilitation, farming, horse training and riding instructor, preschool teacher, and director of a kindergarten through 12th-grade rock climbing program.
+Some of her past professional experience has included running a small business, environmental consulting, landscape design, volunteer coordination, wildlife rehabilitation, farming, horse training and riding instructor, preschool teacher, and director of a kindergarten through twelfth-grade rock climbing program.
 Beth has served on several boards that focus on youth, farming, stewardship, and restoration.
 She enjoys exploring the Pacific Northwest and spending time outside with friends and family.

 360-867-8140